TutorialsByNick/tutorialsbynick.github.io/_posts/2016-05-25-how-to-install-ubuntu-in-a-virtual-machine-on-windows.md

 ![Ubuntu First Step]

 Even though this window says that the first option will erase the whole disk, it means the *virtual* disk.
-So you don't need to worry about wiping all of your personal files.
+So, you don't need to worry about wiping all of your personal files.
 Select the first option unless you'd like to use another method yourself.

 Select Install `Now` to start the process.